Gaj7/PiOS/README.md

 PiOS is a toy OS that I am developing for Raspberry Pi systems in order to learn more about operating systems, embedded development, and Rust, the language I am using for this project.
 Of course, this is a tiny OS, and its only purpose is as a pedagogical exercise.
 Some features I hope to implement include processes, virtual memory, and context switching.

 ## Setup
 Make sure Rust Nightly is installed.
-We need to use the Nightly version of Rust because we will need to use a number of unsafe features.
+We need to use the Nightly version of Rust because we will need to use a high number of unsafe features.

 Then install Xargo.
 Xargo works just like Cargo, but makes cross-compiling much easier, as well as building without the standard library.

+The last thing we need for compiling is to install the GCC toolchain for our target architecture, 'arm-none-eabi-gcc'.
+We won't be using this for compiling, but we will need it for a little bit of assembling, and then linking everything together.

 If you want to emulate the OS rather than testing on an actual Raspberry Pi, you are going to want to download qemu-system-arm, which is the the version of the QEMU emulator which, as the name suggests emulates, ARM systems.